 1835: Congress signs and passes the Treaty of New Echota to remove the Cherokee Nation, despite Cherokee protests of its fraudulent nature.

-1836: Jackson’s Vice President Martin Van Buren is elected president largely in a continuation of Jacksonian principles.
+1836: Jackson’s Vice President Martin Van Buren wins the election of 1836 largely in a vote for the continuation of Jacksonian principles.

 1837: The Panic of 1837 grips the nation driven in part by the lack of a central, national bank to help regulate monetary policy and commerce.